loda-lang/loda-programs/programs/oeis/list6.md

 * [A313802](http://oeis.org/A313802) ([L21 program](313/A313802.asm)): Coordination sequence Gal.6.209.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313803](http://oeis.org/A313803) ([L20 program](313/A313803.asm)): Coordination sequence Gal.6.210.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313831](http://oeis.org/A313831) ([L18 program](313/A313831.asm)): Coordination sequence Gal.6.328.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313835](http://oeis.org/A313835) ([L56 program](313/A313835.asm)): Coordination sequence Gal.5.299.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313836](http://oeis.org/A313836) ([L20 program](313/A313836.asm)): Coordination sequence Gal.3.23.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313837](http://oeis.org/A313837) ([L54 program](313/A313837.asm)): Coordination sequence Gal.6.618.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313860](http://oeis.org/A313860) ([L42 program](313/A313860.asm)): Coordination sequence Gal.5.132.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.